istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ### Cleanup

+When you're finished experimenting with the Wasm plugins, uninstall and clean them using the following command.

 {{< text bash >}}
 $ kubectl delete wasmplugin basic-auth-at-gateway basic-auth-at-waypoint basic-auth-for-service
 {{< /text >}}

-Follow [ambient uninstall guide](docs/ambient/getting-started/#uninstall) for cleanup of ambient mode and sample test applications.
+Follow [the ambient mode uninstall guide](docs/ambient/getting-started/#uninstall) to remove Istio and sample test applications.